 For some on-campus Wi-Fi networks, our App Setup is all you need to get connected.
 However, more and more universities are increasing the security on their campus networks to add an extra step to the connection process for your Friendship Lamp.

 Some retirement homes or care facilities provide residents with individual routers in the rooms, which allows easy setup with the Filimin Bridge.
 It's not unusual, though, to have a shared Wi-Fi environment.
 In most cases, our App Setup is all you'll have to complete to set up your Friendship Lamp.
-However, some care facilities will require you to whitelist your lamp to their network as well as complete the Direct to Wi-Fi setup.
-For more information, please see Whitelisting your Filimin Device.
+However, some care facilities will require you to whitelist your lamp to their network as well as complete the app setup.
+For more information, please see Whitelisting your Friendship Lamp.

 Connecting to a mobile hotspot

 No router?
 No problem!
-Friendship Lamps can connect to Wi-Fi networks cast by mobile hotspot devices and wireless devices with hotspot capabilities (some smartphones, tablets, and laptops).
-Our lamps use very little data, so you shouldn't see a significant increase in your smartphone bill if you connect your Friendship Lamp to your phone's hotspot (see Bandwidth and Data Usage for more).
+Friendship Lamps can connect to MiFi networks as well as hotspots created by smartphones, tablets, and laptops.
+Our lamps use very little data, so you shouldn't see a significant increase in your data usage bill (see Bandwidth and Data Usage for more).